Los Angeles teachers strike, claiming 'existential battle' over schools

-LOS ANGELES (Reuters) - More than 30,000 Los Angeles teachers demanding higher pay and smaller class sizes walked off the job in America’s second-largest school system on Monday, marching in the rain after negotiations over a new contract broke down.
+LOS ANGELES (Reuters) - More than 30,000 Los Angeles teachers demanding pay raises and smaller classes walked off the job in America’s second-largest school system on Monday, marching downtown in the rain after negotiations over a new contract broke down.

-Students arriving for classes at some 900 campuses across the Los Angeles Unified School District were met by their teachers carrying picket signs and rallying for higher salaries, increased staff and smaller classes in the city’s first teachers’ strike in three decades.
+Students arriving for classes at some 900 campuses across the Los Angeles Unified School District (LAUSD) were met by their teachers carrying picket signs in the city’s first teachers’ strike in three decades.
 The system educates some 640,000 students.

 “It’s an existential battle for the future of public education,” teacher Mike Finn told Reuters outside John Marshall High School in the Los Angeles neighborhood of Los Feliz.

-Thousands of teachers and supporters gathered outside City Hall, carrying umbrellas in the rain and chanting as they prepared to march toward district headquarters.
+Some 20,000 teachers, union members and supporters gathered outside City Hall, carrying umbrellas in a rare Southern California rainstorm and chanting as they prepared to march toward district headquarters.
+No end date has been given for the strike.

+Officials for the district, which serves mostly working-class families who would struggle to find child care if classes were canceled, kept schools open, staffed by administrators and substitute teachers.

+“This morning, buses rolled and breakfast was served.
+Los Angeles Unified schools are open and providing every student with a safe and welcoming learning environment,” the LAUSD said on its Twitter account.

-The walkout marks the latest in a wave of teachers’ strikes across the United States over pay and other school issues, following job actions in West Virginia, Kentucky, Oklahoma and Arizona.
+The walkout marks the latest in a wave of teachers’ strikes across the United States over pay and school funding, including job actions in West Virginia, Kentucky, Oklahoma and Arizona.

-Some teachers in Denver also walked out on Monday amid salary negotiations, according to a video posted on the Denver Classroom Teachers Association’s Twitter page.
+In Denver, a union representing teachers said it would hold a strike vote on Saturday if no deal on a new contract is reached by then.

 But the strike by United Teachers Los Angeles (UTLA) marks one of the largest and one of the few targeting a Democratic-controlled government.
-Los Angeles County officials contend the strikers’ demands are unaffordable and that a walkout hurts only students and parents.
+Los Angeles County officials say the union demands are unaffordable.

-Los Angeles Mayor Eric Garcetti, a Democrat who has said he is considering a run for his party’s nomination in the 2020 presidential race, has largely avoided taking sides in the labor dispute.
+Los Angeles Mayor Eric Garcetti, a Democrat weighing a run for his party’s nomination in the 2020 presidential race, has largely avoided taking sides.

-In a video posted to Twitter on Sunday evening, Garcetti urged the district and union to reach an agreement as soon as possible.
-In a separate tweet, he said the city was offering free rides to students on transit systems.
+In a video posted to Twitter on Sunday, Garcetti urged the district and union to reach an agreement as soon as possible.

 Union negotiators have demanded a 6.5 percent pay raise, more librarians, counselors and nurses on campuses, smaller class sizes and less testing, as well as a moratorium on new charter schools.